Building A Stress Free Wedding Timeline

 * It is ok to have your maid of honor fix your train if needed.
 No need to over do it, or fix every 5 minutes, but she can help you when you first get to the altar.

 Following the ceremony we will be taking your family Portraits, often called Family Formals.
 These are portraits with the two of you and your closest family members.
 This tend to be overlooked on the planning process but it is so crucial to work through these in a timely manner, so I created a section exclusively to guide you through those.
-Click here to check Family Portraits Tips .
+Click here to check out tips on Family Portraits .

 You did it!
 You are married, you have taken all the important family photos and it is finally time to take the photos of the two of you as a married couple!